 southern Ecuador.
 Notice that there is a large cliff on the side

-of the road and no shoulder for me to safely work on my bike.
+of the road and no shoulder for Tim to safely work on his bike.
+He

 Riding in the rain without fenders can make for a very